interoberlin/exim-gpg-filter/README.md

-gpg-mailfilter
+exim-gpg-filter
 ==============

-Exim4 transport-filter to automatically encrypt outgoing emails
+Exim4 transport-filter to automatically and transparently encrypting outgoing emails for all recipients

 <pre>
 remote_smtp: